About the Project

-In Rwanda, the agriculture sector is steadily growing at 5.8% per year, accounting for about 33% of GDP, employing about 68% of the labor force, and generating 90% of the national food requirements.
-Around half of the country is covered by hills, and between them are streams and marshlands.
-Rwanda has 589,711 ha of irrigation potential out of which 47% is on marshlands and 63% is on hillsides, however only 7.5% has been successfully developed to date.
-The prevalent low productivity rain-fed crop production is worsened by the effects of climate change, like droughts or short heavy rains often causing flash floods.
-To sustain cultivation and productivity on such steep-slopes, comprehensive climate smart watershed management has become a necessity, not a choice.
+Rwanda’s agriculture sector is steadily growing at 5.8% per year.
+Currently, it accounts for about 33% of GDP, employs about 68% of the labor force, and generates 90% of national food requirements.
+Around half of the country is covered by hills, and between them are streams and marshlands with 589,711 hectares of irrigation potential, but only 7.5% has been successfully developed to date.
+Droughts or short heavy rains often cause flash flooding and low productivity, with most rain-fed agricultural production worsened by the impacts of climate change.
+To sustain cultivation and productivity on such steep slopes, comprehensive climate-smart watershed management has become a necessity, not a choice.